16 Candle Alternatives That Still Provide Relaxing Scents & Great Light

 In cases of bottles or vases, the LED strings get entwined within to create a magical look for your home.
 To make them wire-free, you can opt for the battery-operated ones that can also be stuffed inside the bottle or vase.

-You've probably seen how young people are using these behind their computer desks, monitors, and even on their cars now.
+You've probably seen how young people are using these types of LED lights behind their computer desks, monitors, and even on their cars now.
 They've become very popular, indeed, as candle alternatives.

 If you’d like something a little more retro, lava lamps are perfect for you.
 They are available in some stunning color combinations that look truly mesmerizing.